 To establish the role of pathologists on the healthcare team as recognized stewards of clinical and diagnostic data integration and utilization.

-To empower pathologists to drive higher quality and more cost-efficient patient care by improving and promoting tools for information analysis and management and removing information technology-related barriers to optimal practice.
+To empower pathologists to drive higher quality and more cost-efficient patient care by promoting best practices for electronic information management, integration, and analysis.

 This committee reports to the Council on Scientific Affairs.
 View a list of the Current Committee Members.
 Additional resources and educational materials can be found at the Clinical Informatics Education and Resources page.

 |Length of meetings||2 days|